Skip to content

 Benefits of Inward Processing

-When imported under IP, these goods are not subject to:
+When imported under Inward Processing, these goods are not subject to:

-Under IP, the concerned business can apply to pay duty at the rate and customs value applicable to the imported goods at the time of acceptance of their customs declaration.
-Otherwise, the duty and import VAT will be calculated according to the rate and customs value of the processed products at the time they are released for free circulation—which typically is significantly higher.
+Under Inward Processing, the concerned business can apply to pay duty at the rate and customs value applicable to the imported goods at the time of acceptance of their customs declaration.
+Otherwise, the duty and import VAT will be calculated according to the rate and customs value of the processed products at the time they are released for free circulation, which typically is significantly higher.
+The deferment of duties results in a massive cashflow advantage for businesses.

-After the processing operations, the processed products can either be re-exported, released into free circulation in the EU, or stored under customs warehousing or in a free zone.
+Businesses must obtain authorisation from customs authorities before using this procedure.
+The authorisation defines which goods can be used, the processing operations allowed, and the discharge period for completing and reporting the activities.
+Once processing is finished, the resulting products can be re-exported, released into free circulation in the EU, or stored under customs warehousing or in a free zone.

 The Complexities of Inward Processing

-The benefits of using IP are quite clear, so “what’s the catch”?
+The benefits of using Inward Processing are quite clear, so “what’s the catch”?

-Customs4trade’s software solution, CAS, enables clients to seamlessly keep records on all goods held under IP.
+Customs4trade’s software solution, CAS, enables clients to seamlessly keep records on all goods held under Inward Processing.
 From automatically creating stock records based on the inbound declaration to keeping track of all kinds of movements afterwards, all required administration is housed in the Special Procedures module.
 The system also knows when a discharge period is due and automatically generates a Bill of Discharge.
+Read our whitepaper on Inward Processing now.

 To accommodate this, and more, there are several functionalities included in the CAS Special Procedures module.